lizadaly/utopia-novels/books/arqtiq/book.md

 I look warily each side of me.
 “When is he coming down?"

-When the signs are right.
+"When the signs are right.
 We expected him at the Outing; since then we are unhappy.”

 In this lovable manner does he couple himself with